 With input directly from the All Songs Considered team, The Curious Listener brings you tips for how to stay on the good side of the NPR Music staff when you're submitting music for the show (but by no means a guarantee that your music will make it on air):

 - Send an email to All Songs Considered with a link to your favorite original song.
 (This should be a link to a page where the song can be heard.
-Do not attempt to attach mp3s to your email, as they will not go through).
+MP3 downloads are fine, too, but please only send a single track).
+Please also include your contact information.

 - After submitting your music, please wait patiently, and do not write or call.
-The staff listens to some of everything they receive in the mail, and if you make it on the show, they'll call to let you know.
+The staff listens to some of everything they receive in the mail, and if you make it on the show, they'll contact you to let you know.